Angus Council is now managing the issuing and selling of wildfowling permits for Montrose Basin Local Nature Reserve.

 Wildfowling record

-Because of the importance attached to the information obtained from permit returns, persons who do not return their permits may be banned from receiving a permit in future seasons.
+Due to the importance attached to the information obtained from permit returns, those who do not return their permits may be banned from receiving a permit in future seasons.

 The permit allows you to shoot certain geese, ducks and wader species subject to the provision of Schedule 2, Part 1 of the Wildlife and Countryside Act 1981.